Snoozer

 Concept

 Snoozer is a satirical machine learning project that criticizes hustle culture and the toxicity of an environment that prioritizes productivity over health.
-Snoozer incorporates a machine learning model trained on my facial expressions to detect when I start nodding off.
-If I am detected as “asleep” for longer than a specified amount of time, a program will run that sends a visual/auditory jumpscare on my laptop screen.
-Hopefully, this will shock my system enough that I will be startled awake.
-Despite seeming innocuous or even helpful for maintaining focus, it actually exacerbates the underlying issue of overworking.
+A machine learning model trained on my facial expressions detects when I start nodding off.

 Prototyping